chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_11-16_batch_attributes.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-This resource has the following attributes:
+This resource has the following properties:

 .. list-table::
    :widths: 150 450
    :header-rows: 1

-   * - Attribute
+   * - Property
      - Description
    * - ``architecture``
      - **Ruby Type:** Symbol